LorenzoLaneve/graphcore/README.md

  - GLFW 3.2
  - GLEW
  - SOIL (to be replaced with our image loader)
+ - GLM (to be replaced with our math libraries)

  Collada2bin has the following dependencies:
  - ASSIMP